 Policy Statement

 Riverina Water is not responsible for plumbing beyond the water meter.
-However, where possible Council tries to support those customers who may have been impacted by an undetected leak at their property.
+However, where possible, Council tries to support those customers who may have been impacted by an undetected leak at their property.

 Undetected leaks are typically discovered due to an unexplained increase in usage in the next quarterly billing cycle.
 This policy details the process and criteria to be eligible for assistance with a water account.